Balma

 Balma (/fr/; Balmar) is a commune in the Haute-Garonne department in southwestern France.
 It is east of Toulouse.

-The name of the town comes from the old Provençal word meaning "cave" or "grotto".
+The name of the town comes from the Occitan word meaning "cave" or "grotto".

 History

 Balma was established in 1279 as a fief of the bishopric of Toulouse.

 Population

-The inhabitants of the commune are known as Balmanais.
+The inhabitants of the commune are known as Balmanais in French.

 Sport

 Balma is the home of Championnat de France Amateurs club, Balma SC.